 Next, we’ll ask you a few questions about what you want to study at Lambda and which program schedule works best for you.
 Select your desired program and schedule by clicking on the corresponding icon.

 Lambda School is designed for people with some coding experience who plan to seek employment in tech immediately after graduation.
-If you don’t have any previous experience, you can still be successful at Lambda, but we strongly recommend you spend time with the web or data science precourse work, and commit to spending extra time studying outside of class.
+If you don’t have any previous experience, you can still be successful at Lambda, but we strongly recommend you spend time with the web development, backend development, or data science precourse work, and commit to spending extra time studying outside of class.
 If you have concerns about whether or not you’re likely to be successful at Lambda School, please reach out to your enrollment advisor after completing the application process.

 Now for the fun stuff – here’s where you’ll tell us how you’d like to pay tuition.
 Your tuition options may be different depending on what state you live in.
 In most states, you’ll have the option to pay tuition via an Income Share Agreement (ISA), pay the total amount upfront, or pay it in installments.
 If you live in California, you cannot use an Income Share Agreement, but you’ll have the option of using a Retail Installment Contract (RIC) instead.